iocfinc/100DaysOfML/Logs.md

 The second video was about Linear transformations and matrices.
 First there was a recap about what it means to be linear: *lines remain lines* and *the origin does not move*.
 Then there is a review on the transformation where we take the new location of i and j as the representation of that transform.
 Now on to matrices, simply put matrices are just coordinate representation of a vectors location.
 Consider the following: _v = 2i + 3j_.
 If we apply a transform to v that it becomes _v'_ then we can get an equation _v' = 2i' + 3j'_.
 Do note that this is made possible because _2 and 3_ in this case is scalar.
 Now back to the original idea behind a transform using unit vectors, suppose we want to _shear_ the vector _v = 2i + 3j_.
 We first get the values of the _i' and j' unit vectors_ when shear is applied and represent them as a matrix with values [ 1 1 > 0 1], note that > means new line. # Note to self: I have to practice formatting in .md.:sad:

 Why is representing the shear or any other transformation in terms of basis vector movements important?
 Its because we can then apply matrix multiplication to get the new value of a vector after the transformation.
 Back to the example, _v = 2i + 3j_ we can just represent this as [ 2 > 3 ].
 We now have a scalar pair of [ 2 > 3 ] and the unit vector of [ 1 1 > 0 1].
 Recall that scaling is simply stretching or _multiplying_ the scale to the unit vector, so we can  _apply the transformation_ via multiplication of the _scalar_ and the _unit vector_ matrices.
-That would mean \left\lgroup \matrix{2\cr 3} \right\rgroup \left\lgroup \matrix{1 & 1\cr 0 & 1} \right\rgroup[ 1 1 > 0 1] which leads us to the transform of the original vector as [ 4 > 3] which we can then write back in terms of unit vectors as \hat v = 4\hat i + 3\hat j_.
+That would mean [ 2 > 3 ] [ 1 1 > 0 1] which leads us to the transform of the original vector as [ 4 > 3] which we can then write back in terms of unit vectors as _v' = 4i' + 3j'_.

 After hammering down on the concept of transformation we then proceed with the properties of transformation. we take note that order matters in matrices.
 AB != BA.
 Visualize this, A is shear and B is 90deg rotation.
 Applying shear first then rotating would give you a different value that applying rotation first and shear.
 We do a transform (multiplication) right to left even if we read it from left to right.
 Say A = shear and B = rotation.
 AB is rotation and shear when transformed, quite tricky.